A conversation with Major Fred Galvin: Modern Marine Raider pioneer and author of ‘A Few Bad Men’

 Major Fred Galvin served 27 years in the U.S. Marine Corps, beginning as a 17 year old who rose from the enlisted ranks to become an officer.
 Serving in Afghanistan, Iraq, Kuwait and elsewhere, he led the first special operations company in the Marines and earned 49 military medals and ribbons, including the Bronze Star.

-Set to be released on June 7, 2022, A Few Bad Men is the incredible true story of an elite team of U.S. Marines set up to take the fall for Afghanistan war crimes they did not commit—and their leader, Major Galvin, who fought for the redemption of his men.
+Released on June 7, 2022, A Few Bad Men is the incredible true story of an elite team of U.S. Marines set up to take the fall for Afghanistan war crimes they did not commit—and their leader, Major Galvin, who fought for the redemption of his men.

 A cross between A Few Good Men and American Sniper, Galvin's book is the true story of an elite Marine special operations unit bombed by an IED and shot at during an Afghanistan ambush.
 The Marine Commandos were falsely accused of gunning down innocent Afghan civilians following the ambush.
 As the unit’s leader, Major Galvin was summarily relieved of duty and his unit was booted from the combat zone.
 They were condemned by everyone, from the Afghan president to American generals.
 When Fox Company returned to America, Galvin and his captain were the targets of the first Court of Inquiry in the Marines in 50 years.